 You will have blood drawn on this morning to check your blood count and kidney function.
 There will be a small drain called a J-P drain that is left near your incision after surgery.
 This drain may be removed on this day.
 Later in the morning, you should get out of bed and walk around.
 The first time you walk, there should be a nurse or a nurse's aide there to help you.
 Much of the day should be spent in the chair or up walking.
+When you are sitting in the chair, you should sit on a cushion which the nurse will give you.
 Continue to use your spirometer.
 If you have walked around the floor more than three times, you don't need to wear your leg squeezers.
 It is normal to have some discomfort.
 Ask for pain medicine if you need it.
 About 95% of patients are discharged by noon depending on when your surgery was performed.
-You will go home with a local pain pump, which will continue to work for several days.
-Your nurse will instruct you (and will provide you with a booklet) on how to remove the pain pump at home.
-She will also teach you how to take care of the catheter and your incisions at home.
+Your nurse will teach you how to take care of the catheter and your incisions at home.